 Traditionally, chicken porridge is made with chicken stock and pulled chicken meat.
 Often, it’s made with leftover chicken soup, such as dak gomtang (닭곰탕) or baesuk (백숙).

-You can simply boil a small chicken or a few bone-in chicken pieces with onion, garlic cloves, ginger and scallions until the chicken is tender.
-Enjoy some of the boiled chicken just with salt and pepper if you like, and use the leftover stock and meat for porridge.
+- Boil a small chicken or a few bone-in chicken pieces with onion, garlic cloves, ginger and scallions until the chicken is cooked through.
+Enjoy some of the boiled chicken just with salt and pepper if you like, and use the leftover stock and meat for a porridge.

-Alternatively, you can simply use good quality commercial chicken stock and boil some boneless chicken pieces in the stock.
+- Use good quality commercial chicken stock and boil some boneless chicken pieces in the stock until the chicken is cooked through.

 What type of rice to use